scorpiocavalier/m3-3-node--url-params/README.md

 🚨 It wil be better to **not** look at the solutions.

-If you get stuck, it will be better to see a TC.
+If you get stuck, see a TC.

-The solution is a complete solution to _all_ of the questions and looking at it before you finish might confuse more than help you.
+The solution is a complete solution to _all_ of the questions and looking at it before you finish might confuse you rather than help you.